 Malaysia refuses to set a minimum wage for Indonesian domestic workers

-A major hurdle in the two countries not reaching agreement earlier was Indonesia’s attempt to secure a minimum monthly wage of RM500 ($US143.00) per month, a demand that the Malaysian’s refuse to succumb to.
+One major hurdle in the two countries not reaching agreement earlier was Indonesia’s attempt to secure a minimum monthly wage of RM500 ($143.00) per month, a demand that the Malaysians refuse to succumb to.

-Tan Sri Mohd Radzi Sheikh Ahmad, Malaysia’s Home Affairs Minister, said the reason why Filipina maids get paid more is that, “The Philippines have set the rate in their law.
+Tan Sri Mohd Radzi Sheikh Ahmad, Malaysia’s Home Affairs Minister, said the reason why Filipino maids get paid more is that “the Philippines have set the rate in their law.

-He also doesn’t think Indonesian domestic workers should be given a day off.
+He also does not think Indonesian domestic workers should be given a day off.
 He claims, “you work in the house.
 You are part of the family.
-That’s how Malaysian’s accept maids here.
+That’s how Malaysians accept maids here.
 There are so many of them here.
-If they went out it would create a lot of problems.”
+If they went out it would create a lot of problems”.

 In response to the high number of maids who flee their employer each month, a labor law introduced in 2006 allows domestic workers to change their employer twice during the two-year contract of employment.